-When your high-end computer is running slow, you should do a malware scan, declutter the computer’s storage, and stop temporary files.
-Other causes include a possible bottlenecked CPU, corrupted hard drive, and a loaded browser cache (especially Internet Explorer or Google Chrome).
+When your high-end computer is running slow, you should do a malware scan, declutter the storage, and stop temporary files.
+Other causes include a possible bottlenecked CPU, a corrupted hard drive, and a loaded browser cache (especially Internet Explorer or Google Chrome).

 Please Note: This article addresses performance problems with computers and not speed related to your internet connection.

 So today, let’s find out what makes a high-end computer so painfully slow and how to make your machine zippier and less prone to all these performance and system issues.

 Why is Your High End Computer Running Slow?

 All the reasons that we will discuss boil down to one thing: how you use the machine.
 When installing extensions, browsing the web, downloading apps, creating different types of files, and downloading all your movies and music, your computer will inevitably build up virtual detritus that eventually affects its performance.

 Here are some issues that might make your computer slow.

 When you click the start button on your computer, many programs automatically start running and getting ready for use.